crashtech/eventstest/README.md

 # Setup

-You can configure the application ro run locally by simply running the following, once you have the right Ruby version `2.5.3` set in the current directory:
+You can configure the application to run locally by simply running the following, once you have the right Ruby version `2.5.3` set in the current directory: